VincentWei/build-minigui-5.0/README.md

 As an example, there is a directory name `arm-r16-linux`, which means: This directory is for ARM-based SoC `r16`, and the operating system is Linux.
 In this directory, there are two scripts for download packages, and build MiniGUI 5.0.x for ARM version.
-You can read the `README.md` in this directory in detail:
+You can read the `README.md` in this directory for details:

   - [arm-r16-linux](cross-build/arm-r16-linux/README.md)